pedrobaf/get-currency/README.md

 Sign up to `<https://openexchangerates.org/>` so you can get your APP ID.

-It is a goog idea to go to the ENDPOINTS and read the examples
+It is a good idea to go to the ENDPOINTS and read the examples

 ## To hide your API KEYS